 Help Ban Wildlife Snares in England and Wales

-We urgently need you to contact the Secretary of State for the Environment Food and Rural Affairs, Owen Paterson MP and urge him to ensure better welfare for wild and domestic animals by implementing a complete ban on the manufacture, sale and use of snares in England and Wales.
+We urgently need you to contact the Secretary of State for the Environment Food and Rural Affairs, Elizabeth Truss MP and urge her to ensure better welfare for wild and domestic animals by implementing a complete ban on the manufacture, sale and use of snares in England and Wales.

 Commonly used by gamekeepers to catch foxes, rabbits and stoats, snares are thin wire nooses set to trap wild animals perceived to be a pest or threat.

 The indiscriminate nature of snares means that it is not possible to control which animals are caught.
 As a result, livestock and domestic pets often fall victim to snares and many protected mammals such as badgers and otters have suffered terrible injuries or been killed by snares.